robertialenti/Predicting-Wine-Prices/README.md

 I begin by importing widely used libraries for data analysis, machine learning, and natural language processing.

 ### 2. Importing and Cleaning Data
 After reading in the data, I create a new variable, `vintage` by parsing the vintage year from the `title` variable.
 I then subset the data, focusing only on vintages between 1990 and 2016 - which comprise nearly the entirety of the dataset.
 I retain only wines with strictly positive prices.
-I also interpolate missing values of `region_1` by using the mode ____.
+I also interpolate missing values of `region_1` by using the designation-specific modal value.
 Finally, I remove unneeded variables, or variables that I deem to have little predictive power.

 The processed dataset includes just over 107,000 observations.
 Variables include: